-Wondering where to stay Mexico City?
+Wondering where to stay in Mexico City?
 Well first off, Mexico City is massive.
 The population of Greater Mexico City is a mind-boggling 21.3 million which makes it the largest Spanish-speaking city in the world.
-Heading to a city so huge for the first time can be intimidating and overwhelming.
+Heading to a city so huge and enjoying amazing Mexico City activities for the first time can be intimidating and overwhelming.
 How do you decide where to stay in Mexico City?
-Which of the hundreds of hostels and hotels in Mexico City will best fit your needs?
+Which of the hundreds of hostels and hotels in Mexico City will best fit your needs as you enjoy the best things to do in Mexico City?

-This guide on the best places to stay Mexico City will answer those questions and more as you plan the perfect 4 day Mexico City itinerary.
+This guide on the best places to stay Mexico City, or CDMX for short, will answer those questions and more as you plan the perfect 4 day Mexico City itinerary and start exploring south Mexico City.
 I’m going to give you an introduction to all of the most popular places to stay in Mexico City depending on what you’re looking for, and which hotels and hostels to stay in so you can explore this incredibly fun and vibrant city.

 There are 16 boroughs in Mexico City covering 1,485 square kilometers (573 square miles).
 That can make it tricky to find the best places to stay in Mexico City, which is why we’ve created this guide to help you decide which area is best for you.
 Before we cover the best hotels in Mexico City, let’s talk about where to stay Mexico City.